PranavLakkadi13/The-Lottery-Smart-Contract/README.txt

 5. The contract will transfer the entire balance to the winner's address and the lottery is reset and ready for the next round.

+Updates made:-

+1. The Manager can't participate in the lottery.
+2. The Manager will get 10% commission of the prize amount.